|

 of your

 until they or your children die.
-Accept the truth of stepfamily
+Accept the validity of stepfamily

 author Joy Connolly's book: "I Married a Family."

-Expecting that your partner, a child, or an ex mate or relative will
+our partner, a child, a parent, an ex mate, or a relative will

 reasonable you are.
 If they’re not going to change, do you still want you